 As a location, Zbraslav Chateau offers filmmakers numerous advantages.
 First, no significant filming has taken place here – only an episode of Vaclav Moravec's Fokus for Czech Television in January 2020 and a single shooting day of the American series Dangerous Liaisons in September 2021 in the Knights’ Hall.

-Another advantage is the diversity of the location, which, in addition to the classic chateau interiors, also offers modern interiors, an English park, and abandoned factory spaces in a former brewery building.
+Another advantage is the diversity of the location, which, in addition to the classic chateau interiors, also offers modern interiors, and an English park.

 Inside the chateau itself, there are fifty rooms available for filming, including the impressive 237m2 Royal Hall and the slightly smaller Knights' Hall with an area of 152m2.